Neurophilosophical Inquiries

 the discovery of "the abode of God" in the limbic system

-spiritual function of humanity.
+postulated.
 Clearly the word "God" is used as a

-of the three religions "of the book".
+of the three religions "of the book" (Judaism, Christianity,

 In the Third Section, the emancipatoric value of neurotheology is put